robcharlwood/gcp-av/README.md

 ### Running everything.

-To See this working from end to end, follow the instructions below:
+To see this working from end to end, follow the instructions below:

 * Run ``make build_clamscan`` - this will bundle up the cloud function that runs virus scans on files uploaded to our bucket.
 * Run ``make build_freshclam`` - this will bundle up the cloud function that keeps the virus database up to date.